 - “Any occupation” means you cannot perform the duties of any job

 If your policy provides coverage during periods of illness or injury that prohibit you from doing your own occupation, you do not have to be fully disabled.
 You just need to be unable to do your current job.

 Many people who qualify for individual long-term disability insurance benefits are denied Social Security disability benefits.
 Not only is the definition of disability stricter and the waiting period longer for Social Security Disability Insurance (SSDI) but, for most people, SSDI benefits are not enough to maintain their lifestyle.
-Research shows that relying on SSDI benefits alone leaves many families near or below the poverty line.
+For 2015, the average monthly disability benefit was a mere $1,165.

 You are eligible to receive disability benefits when a covered illness or injury leaves you unable to perform the basic tasks that your occupation requires.
 To file a claim, give your insurer a call, and they will send you forms to complete.
-Fill them out and send them back, along with verification from your doctor.
+Fill them out and send them back, along with verification from your doctor of your disability.

 The timing of your benefits depends on the length of your policy’s waiting period.
 Usually, you can choose a 30-, 60-, 90- or 180-day waiting period.

 We generally recommend 90 days for a good balance between cost and coverage, especially if your long-term policy is supplementing a short-term policy provided by your employer.
 Short-term benefits typically last between three and six months.

 How long can I receive monthly benefits?

 How long you’ll receive benefits depends on the “benefit period” as outlined in your policy.
 The benefit period is the longest amount of time you are eligible to receive benefits.
 During this period, you have to remain disabled to continue receiving benefits.

 Your benefit period may be two years, five years, or could cover you until age 67.
 A two-year benefit period is enough to cover most disabilities, especially if you are young.
 It’s also the least expensive option.